• Post author:

 • risk management

-• investment
+• investments

-Gardening is a popular topic, and if you want to learn a language, you can start learning vocabulary about gardening.
+Gardening is a popular topic, especially if you want to learn a language.
 If you’re interested in gardening, you’ll be genuinely excited about learning the words in a foreign language.
-The topics within gardening might be:

 • names of plants